jameslan/libxml2-wasm/CONTRIBUTING.md

 - As long as the C source of libxml2 is not changed, there's no need to re-configure and re-compile it.
 To change the exported function in the web assembly, update files in `./binding` directory and run `npm run link`.
 - `npm run watch` watches typescript source files and compile them.

+## Debugging

+The TypeScript source files are transpiled with sourcemap enabled, so the JavaScript files can always be traced with the source.

+However, to trace into the libxml2 C code, you need to,

+- Enable WASM debugging, e.g. install the [WebAssembly DWARF Debugging extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-dwarf-debugging) for Visual Studio Code
+- Build the WASM with DWARF debugging information: `EMCC_CFLAGS="-g -O0" npm run wasm`